 It is possible for the judge to grant the request, if a person needs to have an offense removed from their record if it interferes with their ability to move on with their life.
 In other words, a true hardship has to exist.
 Unfortunately, Minnesota law makes it impossible for a Twin Cities DWI Attorney to convince a judge to expunge a DWI offense.

 THE INFLUENCE OF DWIS ON BACKGROUND CHECKS

 In Minnesota, an individual can search the public record to find out about your background.
 Employers especially do background checks to find out whether or not they want a person working for them.
 They look for misdemeanors, but they tend to look at felonies with more scrutiny.
-Although an employer may be able to overlook some misdemeanors, they may not overlook misdemeanor theft crimes and they may not overlook DWI.
+Although an employer may be able to overlook certain misdemeanors, they may not overlook misdemeanor theft crimes, and they may not overlook DWI.

 Landlords also do background checks from time-to-time to see who they would be renting their property to.
 Landlords like as little trouble as possible and, unfortunately, very few tenants have ruined it for the masses.
 A person with a criminal record is not necessarily someone who is going to cause trouble, but landlords do not see it that way.
 To a landlord, the background check informs them of their character, their ability to pay their rent, and to make sure their property will be free of criminal activity.